FuzzyLogic/Wololo/README.md

 ## TODOs <a name="todos"></a>

 The following list is a set of tasks that should be done at some point.
-* Integrate an HTTP GET into the wololo_test.go unit test, rather than having to use curl to trigger the test
 * Package and provide Wololo as a snap using snapcraft